afborchert/astl-tanach/README.md

-You will find the links for other books by going to the index page at http://www.tanach.us/Tanach.xml, chosing one of the books, and selecting the link labeled _Accents_ in the _Text_ row from the table with download links.
+You will find the links for other books by going to the index page at http://www.tanach.us/Tanach.xml, chosing one of the books, and selecting the link labeled _Accents_ in the _Text_ row from the table with the download links.

 Any astl-tanach script takes always as first argument such a text, converts it into an abstract syntax tree (AST, hence the name Astl),